AndersUk/PythonMountAndLaunch/README.md

 MountAndLaunch
 ==============

 Small Python program that mounts Samba points to local folders.
-If all these mounts are succesful it will then launch applications.
+If all these mounts are successful it will then launch local applications (which most likey make use of said mount points).

 Currently 'settings.cfg' is hardcoded and expects the following structure: